piposa/klipper-toolchanger-experimental/docs/toolchanger.md

 selected.

 ### VERIFY_TOOL_DETECTED
-`VERIFY_TOOL_DETECTED [TOOL=<name>] [T=<number>] [ASYNC=0]`: Check if detected tool
+`VERIFY_TOOL_DETECTED [TOOL=<name>] [T=<number>] [ASYNC=0] [WINDOW=0.005]`: Check if detected tool
-matches the expected tool.
-Shutdown Klipper if not.
+matches the expected tool. runs error gcode or shuts down klipper.
 Does nothing if tool detection pin is not configured.
-If ASYNC=0, will wait until any queued moves are complete, causing the toolhead to come to a stop for a bit.
-If ASYNC=1, will return immediately and perform the check in background after all previous moves are finished.
+* If ASYNC=0, will continously check if the tool has been detected, and time out when all queued moves are complete. *(for fastest detection, run as late as you can allow safely)*
+* If ASYNC=1, will return immediately and perform the check in background, call this at the point where you know you `**just** triggered the detection pin for best results.
+On non detect this may however mean that the toolchange and restore move long finished before the error_gcode commands hit the que! beware of that.
+If youre using async and get false triggers, raise WINDOW, otherwise keep it lower for faster fault detection.

 A verification failure will:
- - abort in-progress toolchange, put the toolchanger in `ERROR` state.
+ - abort in-progress toolchange.
- - Run`error_gcode` if one is provided.
+ - put the toolchanger in `ERROR` state and run `error_gcode` if one is provided.

 ### SET_TOOL_TEMPERATURE
 `SET_TOOL_TEMPERATURE [TOOL=<name>] [T=<number>]  TARGET=<temp> [WAIT=0]`: Set tool temperature.